serhiiboreiko/react-boilerplate/README.md

   - Ignore moment locales
   - code splitting

-> For eslint, babel, editorconfig and browserlist configs look at rc files in the root of the project.
+> For webpack, eslint, babel, editorconfig and browserlist configs check rc files in the root of the project.

 ### Usage: